I get asked very often what was the garden shed like I built, that I am referring to on the front page video on the website.

 Well, I thought I should share it with you as this question is keep coming up.
 So here we go…

 We moved into our first home and I was doing my favourite part, the landscape and the gardening when I came to the area that I allocated for the storage shed.
 I went out and bought one that I ended up not using due to its very poor quality (I could go on how bad it was, but that’s not the point :)).

 So I started to wrack my brain what would be the best shed I could build that suits the design of the landscape I was creating in a small suburban backyard in the western suburbs of Brisbane.
 I am very keen on recycling and reusing (most of us, Australians think the same way fortunately) so I started to consider if I could build a garden shed out recycled materials.

 So I decided to recycle the fencing timber and used that as the main material for the shed in the backyard.
-I cut the timber into 15 – 40mm wide strips (length ways) and at random lengths and use that to build the walls up.
-As you can imagine it was a rather time consuming way to built the shed but I was very pleased with the way how it looked from the beginning and did not mind putting the time in.
+I cut the timber into 15 – 40mm wide strips (lengthways) and at random lengths and use that to build the walls up.
+As you can imagine it was a rather time-consuming way to build the shed but I was very pleased with the way how it looked from the beginning and did not mind putting the time in.